Wramberg/TerminalView/README.md

 # TerminalView
-A Linux plugin for Sublime Text 3 that allows for terminals inside editor views.
+A Linux/macOS plugin for Sublime Text 3 that allows for terminals inside editor views.
 The plugin uses a pseudo-terminal to start the underlying shell which means it supports

 * Interactive applications
 * Piping